 Here are some helpful things to consider in your video marketing strategy:

 - Engage with your viewers.
-Try to ask viewers’ opinions and respond to all comments that are posted under the video.
-If you run live videos, you’ll get instant notifications when someone leaves comments under your video Your job is to let them know that their opinions are heard.
+Try to ask your audience’s opinions and respond to all comments that are posted under the video.
+If you run live videos, you’ll get instant notifications when someone leaves comments under your video.
+Your job is to let them know that their opinions are heard.

 - Make it part of your overall marketing campaign.
 Video is really just another format to present the same information you have in blog posts, web pages, podcasts, white papers, and all your other content efforts.

 So just as you create informative content for these formats, do the same with videos!